60+ Irresistible Energy Saving Tips for Crushing Electricity Bills

 21. Use Shorter Wash Cycles

 This tip applies to both the dishwasher and the washing machine.
 By default, these appliances can be set to long wash cycles that guarantee a thorough wash.
 There’s a good chance that a shorter cycle using less water and less energy will achieve the desired results.
+The shorted cycle often uses more power, so go for a cycle somewhere in the middle.
 Experiment with the different wash cycles of your appliances and different detergents to see what works for you.